 - Now click on Download updated > then on OK > Start > again OK on restart message

-After wiping cache of the browser and doing some other steps, there may still the same issue you can come across.
-Now what to do is a big question?
+After wiping the cache of the browser and doing some other steps, there may still be the same issue you can come across.
+Now what to do is a big question.

 Don’t worry, simply reinstall the app and again install it.
 Doing this will reset the app and will solve the bug or issue if the app is itself the culprit.